Key takeaways

 A cash-out refinance involves borrowing more than you currently owe and pocketing the difference in cash.
 Mortgage rates tend to be much lower than other types of bad credit loans.
 You may even be eligible for an FHA cash-out refinance with a credit score as low as 500, as long as you have more than 20 percent equity in your home.

-Closing costs are more expensive since you borrow more, and you’ll need to go through a longer approval process — sometimes as long as 45 days — to get your funds.
+Closing costs are more expensive since you borrow more, and you’ll need to go through an approval process that may take over a month.
 Like home equity loans and HELOCs, your home is collateral for this type of refinance, which puts you at risk of losing your home if you default.

 The bottom line